petenelson/wp-rest-api-log/readme.txt

 == Upgrade Notice ==

 = v1.5.0 February 2, 2017 =
-* Added logging for the user making the request (props drsdre for the pull request)
+* Added logging for the user making the request (props [drsdre](https://github.com/drsdre) for the pull request)
+* Updated term fetching when viewing log entries for fewer database queries and better performance.

 = v1.4.0 January 23, 2017 =
 * Added the ability to filter routes for logging, either include or exclude specific routes.